wilrodriguez/bolt-pulp3/README.md

 ##### OS Storage requirements

 * Mirroring repos can take a lot of disk space.
-Even with `on_demand` mirroring and slim repo copy, the combined container overlays and volumes for a single OS's mirrors can exceed 5 GB.
-Mirroring
+Even with `on_demand` mirroring and slim repo copy, the combined container image, overlays, and volumes for a single OS's mirrors can exceed 5 GB.
+Reposyncing the files to the local filesystem will take at least 1.4 GB.
 * Container storage is provisioned with `{docker|podman} volume create`.
   If your local docker/podman's `graphRoot` resides on a small disk partition, there is a risk that a single run will fill it.
 This is of particular